DLimaRafael/CharSyn/README.md

 1. Clone this repository
 2. use `pip install -r requirements.txt` to install necessary libs
 3. run `python main.py` to run locally

+---

+Note: Image used for character cards belongs to Project Moon, I have no official affiliation with them and it was merely used for illustrative purposes.